logicalclocks/logicalclocks.github.io/docs/setup_installation/common/settings.md

   </figure>
 </p>

-## Manage the connection to your cloud accounts in Cloud Accounts
+## Manage the connection to your cloud accounts under Cloud Accounts
 The landing section of the settings page is the __Cloud Accounts__ section.
 On this page you can edit the link between [managed.hopsworks.ai](https://managed.hopsworks.ai) and your cloud provider by clicking on the __Edit__ button (1).
 You can delete the link and remove any access from [managed.hopsworks.ai](https://managed.hopsworks.ai) to your cloud manager by clicking on the __Delete__ button (2).
 Or, you can configure a new connection with a cloud provider by clicking on the __Configure__ button (3).

 For more details about setting up a connection with a cloud provider see the getting started pages for: